great-expectations/great_expectations/README.md

 Great Expectations helps data teams eliminate technical debt, through data testing, documentation, and profiling.

 Software developers have long known that testing and documentation are essential for managing complex codebases.
-Great Expectations brings the same confidence, integrity, and acceleration to data science and engineering teams.
+Great Expectations brings the same confidence, integrity, and acceleration to data science and data engineering teams.

 See [Down with Pipeline Debt!]() for an introduction to the philosophy of pipeline testing.